pagopa/io-functions-commons/README.md

 # io-functions-commons

-Common code across Azure functions of project IO.
+Common code used across Azure functions of project IO.

 ## Integration tests
-The `__integrations__` folder contains a sub-project which uses `jest` to execute tests against production-like reources.
+The `__integrations__` folder contains a sub-project which uses `jest` to execute tests against production-like resources.
 Such test suites expect resources to be up-and-running and they don't care if they are local or cloud resources.

 ### Run integration tests with local resources
 ```sh